See the bottom of this page for the ingredients highest in flavonoids.

 What are flavonoids?

 Flavonoids are phytochemicals (also known as polyphenols), these are the chemicals that plants use to defend themselves against disease.
-Research has shown that these same chemicals can prove equally beneficial to the human body.
+Research has shown that these same chemicals may be equally beneficial to the human body.

 Why does it matter to me?